ohnekopf/zhongwen/README.md

 ## More Options
-Zhongwen also has an options page which allows you to configure certain aspects of its behavior.
-In order to get there just right-click on the Zhongwen logo in the upper right-hand corner of the browser and choose "Options".
+Huahua also has an options page which allows you to configure certain aspects of its behavior.
+In order to get there just right-click on the Huahua logo in the upper right-hand corner of the browser and choose "Options".
 A new tab will open showing you all the available options with a brief explanation of each one.